Loki-Silvres/Hologlyph-Bots/README.md

 - Completes various tasks in a simulated arena and with physical hardware, demonstrating advanced robotics capabilities.
 - Leverages robotic motion control to draw complex shapes like triangles, rectangles, and intricate mathematical functions.

-### **Purpose**
-This project is part of the E-Yantra Robotics Competition, where participants design robots to solve real-world challenges.
-In this *Hologlyph Bots* theme:
-- Robots must autonomously navigate an region.
-- Teams create artistic outputs leveraging the robot's mobility.

 ---

 ## Repository Structure